wordofwarning/wordofwarning.org/current/2015-spring/vandecruys/index.md

 Box Office Tel: 0843 208 6000

 ####Access Information
-The performances will last approximately 120 minutes overall, including an interval.
-Includes nudity.
+The performances will last approximately 2 hours overall (including an interval), and include nudity.
 Age advisory: 14+ (*parental discretion*).

 ####More
-A pair of performances about being human (and being a horse) from Belgian theatre-maker Leentje Van de Cruys + University of Salford collaborators.
+A pair of performances about being human (and being a horse) from Belgian theatre-maker Leentje Van de Cruys + University of Salford collaborators…

-Belgian actress and theatre-maker Leentje Van de Cruys collaborates with University of Salford Performance students to present a double bill of performances about being human (and being a horse).
+***HORSE*** is a story about a woman who thinks she's a horse.
+But the real problem is that she thinks she is a different horse from the one she is. *HORSE* is about what it takes to fit in, to make yourself look beautiful to other people, to be loved and accepted, despite everything…

-***Whoaaaaa Steady!** (working title)*
-The British are weird.
-Take, for example, the racecourse: an intriguing world full of unexpected characters: 'enthusiasts, horseys, addicts, anoraks, socials, pair-bonders, suits and be-seens'.
+***Whoaaaaa Steady!** (working title)*: the British are weird.
+Take, for example, the racecourse: an intriguing world full of unexpected characters: "enthusiasts, horseys, addicts, anoraks, socials, pair-bonders, suits and be-seens".

-It's fascinating to observe some intriguing abnormalities in the body-language, rituals etiquette and behaviour of the racing crowds.
-Inspired by anthropologist Kate Fox's book 'The Racing Tribe', we will be watching the horse-watchers, and start to make a show...
-A show about horses, humans and... well, being British (and weird).
+It's fascinating to observe some intriguing abnormalities in the body language, rituals, etiquette and behaviour of the racing crowds.
+Inspired by anthropologist Kate Fox's book *The Racing Tribe*, we will be watching the horse-watchers, and start to make a show… A show about horses, humans and… well, being British (and weird).
 Giddy-up!

-***HORSE***
-A story about a woman who thinks she’s a horse.
-But the real problem is that she thinks she is a different horse from the one she is.
-HORSE is about what it takes to fit in, to make yourself look beautiful to other people, to be loved and accepted, despite everything…

 ####Who is she?
 Belgian actress and theatre-maker Leentje Van de Cruys has been making quirky solo performances about domesticity and women's identity for the last 11 years — her recent shows include *Kitsch'n Sync* ([commissioned by hÅb for Domestic](/archive/2013-domestic/vandecruys)), *Going to the Chapel*, *Feedback*, *HORSE*, *The Best Party Ever* and *Knitting to Worry About*.
 She regularly performs and tours with contemporary theatre companies including Quarantine, Reckless Sleepers, Plane Performance, Proto-type Theater, and is the lead actress/vocalist in *In May*, a music theatre piece written by Frank Alva Buecheler + composed by Neil Hannon (The Divine Comedy).
 She has also been a guest lecturer and supervisor at Manchester Metropolitan University, Lancaster University + University of Salford.